You, Chengcheng

 Book Chapters

 You, Chengcheng.
 (2024).
 “A long way before it, and a long way behind it”: “Jabberwocky” in Chinese Translation.
 In Björn Sundmark, Anna Kerchy & Christopher Kelen (Eds).
-Jabberwocky Companion (forthcoming in October).
+A Companion to “Jabberwocky” in Translation (pp.70-74).
 Malmö University Press.

 You, Chengcheng.
 (2024).
 Re-engendering the genre: critical anthropomorphism in the eco-translation of Chinese wild animal stories.
 In Maria Dasca & Rosa Ceraols (Eds.), Translation Studies and Ecology (pp. 163-185).
 Routledge.